rduplain/Makefile.d/README.md

 ```

 That's it.
 Add `.Makefile.d` to the .gitignore or equivalent.
 By default,
-`.Makefile.d-init.mk` downloads the latest changes in the Makefile.d master
-branch; edit `MAKEFILE_D_REV` in the init .mk to select a different version of
-Makefile.d.
+`.Makefile.d-init.mk` downloads a fixed revision of Makefile.d.
+Select a
+different version by editing `MAKEFILE_D_REV` in the `.Makefile.d-init.mk`
+file.
+The project Makefile will re-download the local `.Makefile.d`
+installation automatically.

-The Makefile.d's 'master' branch is stable.
+The Makefile.d project's 'master' branch is stable.

 ### Usage